plabayo/rama/README.md

 Sponsors receive perks and depending on your regular contribution it also allows you to rely on us for support and consulting.

+### Professional Services

+🤝 Enterprise support, software customisations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).

+These type of contracts are another way for you to be able to support the project and at the same time get serviced for your own needs and purposes.

+Rama is licensed as both [MIT][mit-license] and [Apache 2.0][apache-license], as such you are free to use and modify the source code for any purposes, including commercial goals.
+That said, we would appreciate it if you would consider becoming a sponsor of the project if you do end up using it for commcercial reasons.

 ### Contribute to Open Source

 Part of the money we receive from sponsors is used to contribute to other projects